John Passmore Edwards

-John Passmore Edwards M.P.
-(24 March 1823 – 22 April 1911) was a British journalist, newspaper owner and philanthropist, and briefly a Member of Parliament.
+John Passmore Edwards (24 March 1823 – 22 April 1911) was a British journalist, newspaper owner, and philanthropist who briefly served as a Liberal Party Member of Parliament.

 Early life

 According to his autobiography Passmore Edwards was born in Blackwater, a small village between Redruth and Truro in Cornwall, England.
 He had three brothers, William, Richard and James.
-His father was a Cornishman, a carpenter by trade.
+His father was a Cornishman, a brewer by trade.
 His mother's maiden name was Passmore, and she had been born in Newton Abbot, Devon.

 He reported that in his youth there were few books available to him, and they were mostly theological in nature.
 At age twelve, the first book he managed to purchase for himself was Newton's Opticks, and he declared that he "was just as wise at the end as I was at the beginning of reading it".